-If you want your website to make visitors want to know more, then you’re going to love the simplicity of the The Grunt test.
-When you apply this simply test to your website and even all your marketing, you will find conversions and enquires will go through the roof.
+If you want your website to make visitors want to know more, then you’re going to love the simplicity of the Grunt test.
+When you apply this simple test to your website and even all your marketing, you will find conversions and enquiries will go through the roof.

 Donald Miller from StoryBrand coined the phrase, which has now moved into the mainstream of online marketing as an effective metric for whether your website and marketing is getting the message across.

 If a caveman were to take a quick look at your website, would he be able to grunt exactly what it is you are offering?